matkoniecz/website-checklist/validators.md

 What counts here: how many useful errors are reported, how many false positives are reported, how much time is needed to use this tools.

 # Detecting dead links
-I wnat to find all broken links on my website.
+I want to find all broken links on my website.
 I also would want to check and detect orphaned pages (pages not reachable from my main page by following links).

 Note that unlinked orphaned pages will not be checked by this tools, unless noted explicitly.